ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2022_Autumn/en.md

 ## Ruleset

 ### Ruleset Changes from last tournament
-1. Qualifier stage added, for deteriment captain role, result will be used in Drafting phase.
+1. Qualifier stage added, for determining captain role, result will be used in Drafting phase.
-2. Player not being picked on Drafting phase will be eliminated.
+2. There will be some players been eliminated in qualifier and drafing phase.
-3. Player can't be banned if he never played a game in a match.
+3. Player can't be banned in a match until he has finished a game in this match.

 The following rules are changed to consistent with rules on `MWC 4k 2022` :

 3. Failed Player's score still get added to the team score.
 4. Allowed Team to rematch if any team member disconnected on early of the beatmaps.
 5. Referees have rights to lower or higher timer settings.
-6. Host have rights to request VOD at any point.
 7. Called tactical timeout on Tie-breaker need both teams' captains agreement.
-8. Referee **nolonger** have right to temporary modify rules on matches they responsible for.
 9. NoFail mod could be choose in FreeMod bracket.

 ### Tournament rules